 Dress for success.
 You should look like the best version of yourself.
 Be comfortable but professional and able to move naturally in your clothing and footwear.

 Arrive no more than 10 minutes early, already warmed-up physically and vocally.

-Arrive with all forms and your conflict calendar completely filled out.
+Submit all forms and your conflict calendar in advance.
 An accurate conflict form is critical.
-DO NOT rush completing paperwork; we need all the information to make casting decisions.

-Exhibit courteous and professional behavior to everyone you encounter that day.
+Exhibit courteous and professional behavior to everyone.
 Your conduct at every point of the process is observed and noted.

 Relax, breathe and HAVE FUN!
 Let your personality shine through!

 Smile and say hello to the audition panel, you are already auditioning.

 Please stand for your audition and SLATE (introduce yourself and your piece).

 For example, “Hi!
 My name is Carly Jones, I am 16 years old and I attend ABC Academy.
 Today I am performing, “The Real Love of My Life” from Brigadoon by Lerner and Lowe.